Lusiolla/Lusiolla/README.md

 - 👀 I’m interested in programming, board games and birdwatching.
 - 🌱 I’m currently learning Yandex.Praktikum
 - 💞️ I’m looking to collaborate on...
-- 📫 How to reach me lusiolla@ya.ru
+- 📫 How to reach me lusiolla@yandex.ru

 <!---
 Lusiolla/Lusiolla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.